scriptcs-contrib/scriptcs-sample-module/README.md

 * Create a boilerplace start.csx i.e. Console.WriteLine("Hello");
 * Run scriptcs with your file: `scriptcs start.csx -loglevel debug"
 * Check the log output for the messages "Sample module loaded" and "Sample module created".

+Note:
+* The "Sample module loaded" is outputted by scriptcs when the module itself is loaded.
+* "Sample module created" is outputted by the TestFileSystem override which the module configures.
+This happens when it is created during resolution.